gilramir/objregexp/README.md

 * "^" matches the beginning of the input.

+* "$" matches the end of the input.

 * Parens can be used for grouping, both for the globs and for retrieving the range of objects after the match is successful.